King Kai crowns Chelsea world champions as Havertz's late penalty ends Palmeiras' resistance

 The Blues' Premier League title challenge may have faltered over Christmas, but there's a belief behind the scenes that Tuchel can break the boom-and-bust cycle at Stamford Bridge, given his success and excellent working relationship with those behind the scenes.

-For example, he didn't complain when Chelsea refused sign another wing-back on a permanent transfer in January, despite Ben Chilwell being out for the rest of the season.
+For example, he didn't complain when Chelsea refuse to sign another wing-back on a permanent transfer in January, despite Ben Chilwell being out for the rest of the season.

 Tuchel is a good fit for Chelsea.
 He understands how things work at the club and he has every chance of staying longer than the 18 months Chelsea managers average under Abramovich.